 "Cultural diversity in human society is like species diversity in ecological systems - diversity builds resilience, adaptability, collaboration and sustainability.
-Starting from First Nations knowledge there is a lot to learn from each other about how we can best face the future together"
+Starting from First Nations knowledge there is a lot to learn from each other about how we can best face the future together."

-- Community members want to see Aboriginal people, culture, traditions, knowledge and stories be acknowledged and more visible in Waverley - Many suggested ideas for new cultural events, such as food, music and film festivals, that can bring people from diverse backgrounds together to share and learn from each other. - Community members want to see Council go beyond 'tokenistic' events, towards embedding diversity across programs and activities
+- Community members want to see Aboriginal people, culture, traditions, knowledge and stories be acknowledged and more visible in Waverley. - Many suggested ideas for new cultural events, such as food, music and film festivals, that can bring people from diverse backgrounds together to share and learn from each other. - Community members want to see Council go beyond 'tokenistic' events, towards embedding diversity across programs and activities.

-- Work with Aboriginal groups and organisations to increase recognition of First Nations communities and the sharing of cultures, including for visitors and newcomers. - Provide, support and promote programs that encourage intercultural connections, build respect and understanding of different cultures and help people to maintain their cultural heritage and identity. - Support the collecting, sharing and exchanging of stories by residents from culturally and linguistically diverse backgrounds
+- Work with local groups and organisations to increase understanding of Waverley's diverse community and local Aboriginal history, including amongst visitors and newcomers. - Provide, support and promote programs that encourage intercultural connections, build respect and understanding of different cultures and help people to maintain their cultural heritage and identity. - Support the collecting, sharing and exchanging of stories by residents from culturally and linguistically diverse backgrounds.